-None of these careers could be done without “hands-on experience.”
-Many of these jobs, with rare exception, are also trade professions that require an apprenticeship or shadowing.
+None of these jobs could be done without “hands-on experience.”
+Many of these jobs, with rare exceptions, are also trade professions that require an apprenticeship or shadowing.

 5. The Visual or Spatial Learner: A visual or spatial learner is a person who learns best if there are visual aids around to guide the learning process.

 For example, someone who can learn best from diagrams, pictures, graphs would be a visual or spatial learner.
-These people tend to be technically-oriented and enter engineering fields.
+These people tend to be technically-oriented and are likely to enter engineering fields.

 6. The Logical or Mathematical Learner: The logical or mathematical learner must classify or categorize things.

-They also tend to understand relationships or patterns, numbers and equations, better than others.
-These are obviously engineers, scientists, mathematicians, and other technical professions.
+They also tend to understand relationships or patterns, numbers and equations better than others.
+These are obviously likely to become engineers, scientists, mathematicians, and other technical professionals.

 7. The Interpersonal Learner: The interpersonal learner is someone who learns by relating to others.

 Often, these people share stories, work best in teams, and compare their ideas with others.
-In a sense, others help them think of new ideas of their own.
-They are often naturally good leaders as well as team players.
-You often see these people in various fields of psychology or social sciences.
+In a sense, others help them think of new ideas.

-8. The Intrapersonal Learner: The intrapersonal, as opposed to interpersonal, learner is someone who works and learns best when they are alone.
+8. The Intrapersonal Learner: The intrapersonal, as opposed to an interpersonal learner is someone who works and learns best when they are alone.

-Every child possess growth mindset from birth and it’s only their environment that’s responsible for influencing their mindset.
-If the teacher adopts the right methodology to teach students of every age group, definitely more number of students will imbibe the growth mindset; thus contributing to intellectual society.
+Every child possess growth mindset from birth and it is only their environment that is responsible for influencing their mindset.
+If the teacher adopts the right methodology to teach students of every age group, definitely more number of students will imbibe the growth mindset; thus contributing to an intellectual society.